 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the valuation of inventory, including controls over the excess or obsolete inventory adjustments and management's projection of future demand and the risk of technological or competitive obsolescence for products.
 These procedures also included, among others, testing management's process for developing the estimate for excess or obsolete inventory, evaluating the appropriateness of the method, testing the completeness, accuracy, and relevance of underlying data used in the estimate; and evaluating the significant assumptions including, projections of future demand and risk of technological or competitive obsolescence for products.
 Evaluating management's assumption related to projections of future demand involved evaluating whether the assumption was consistent with the product's historical performance.
-Evaluating management's assumption related to the risk of technological or competitive obsolescence for products involved evaluating whether the assumption was consistent with technological or competitive obsolescence for products involved evaluating whether the assumption was consistent with technological or competitive obsolescence for products involved evaluating whether the assumption was consistent with technological or competitive obsolescence for products involved evaluating whether the assumption was consistent with technological or competitive obsolescence for products.
+Evaluating management's assumption related to the risk of technological or competitive obsolescence for products involved evaluating whether the assumption was consistent with technological or competitive obsolescence experiences during the product life cycle of existing products.